This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - When you take your child to see his caregiver, bring a list of his medicines or the medicine bottles.
 Tell caregivers if your child uses herbs, food supplements, or over-the-counter medicine.
 If your child is allergic to any medicine, tell his caregiver.

 - Your child may need hearing tests.
-Ask caregivers about this test, and other tests that your child may need.
+Ask healthcare providers about this test, and other tests that your child may need.
 Write down the date, time, and location for each test.

-- Your caregiver may give your child antibiotic medicine before the procedure.
+- Your healthcare provider may give your child antibiotic medicine before the procedure.
 This medicine helps fight ear infections and may decrease your child's ear pain.

 - Write down the correct date, time, and location of your child's procedure.